ravinmor/ravinmor.github.io/README.md

 </ul>

 ## Inspiration
 To make this site I was inspired by one of my favorite things...
 Movies from the 80s, more precisely the Alien saga.
 When you see my site will notice that I was inspired by the idea of a 'retro future' where you have high tech stuff but a retro interface.
-I tried to combine the modern with the old.
+I try to combine the modern with the old.